balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/extend-existing-pool-type-using-hooks.md

 ---
 order: 2
-title: Extend an Existing Pool Type Using Hooks
+title: Extend an existing pool type using hooks
 ---

-# Extend an Existing Pool Type Using Hooks
+# Extend an existing pool type using hooks

+Balancer protocol provides developers with a modular architecture that enables the rapid development of custom AMMs.

+AMMs built on Balancer inherit the security of the Balancer vault, and benefit from a streamlined development process.
+Balancer V3 was re-built from the ground up with developer experience as a core focus.
+Development teams can now focus on their product innovation without having to build an entire AMM.

-_This section is for developers looking to extend an existing pool type with custom hooks.
+_This section is for developers looking to extend an existing pool type with custom hooks, to optimize pool performance.
 If you are looking to create a custom AMM with a novel invariant, start [here](/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.html)._

-Hooks introduce a new framework for extending the functionality of existing pool types at key points throughout their lifecycle.
-By enabling actions during pool operation and facilitating dynamic swap fee computation, hooks offer unprecedented control over pool behavior.
-This innovative concept empowers developers to craft tailored pool behaviors, catering to specific use cases and enhancing operations with greater flexibility and control.
+# Create your custom hook

 ::: info
 Before you start with this walkthrough, consider reading through a more [technical section on hooks](/concepts/core-concepts/hooks.html#hook-contracts) and take a look at the [Hooks API](/developer-reference/contracts/hooks-api.html).
 :::

-## Creating a Dynamic Swap Fee Hook Contract

-A hooks contract should implement the [IHooks.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IHooks.sol) interface, which provides the blueprint for defining and enabling hooks.
-At a high level this interface entails:
-* Configuration: Specifying the supported hooks, allowing the Vault to determine which hooks are implemented.
-* Hooks functionality: Comprising the logic for each configured hook, dictating the actions to be executed when a specific hook is triggered.
+On a high level, creating a hooks contract requires telling the Vault which hooks a given pool should use (happens as part of pool registration) and implementing the logic for the hook contracts behavior.

+Balancer provides the [IHooks.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/IHooks.sol) to inherit from which defines the required functions to implement and provides the necessary structs to handle data.

-Below, we present a naive implementation of a swap-fee discount hook contract giving any veBAL holder a reduced swap fee:
+Below, we present a naive implementation of a swap-fee discount Hook contract.
+The intention is that every veBAL holder has reduced swap fees on every swap, allowing him to get better prices for swaps.

 ```solidity
 contract VeBALFeeDiscountHook is IHooks {